Analytic and topological index maps with values in the K-theory of mapping cones: Review of the geometric model

-The grading is given as follows.
-A cycle $(W,\xi,f)$ is said to be even (resp. odd) if the connected components of $W$ are all even (resp. odd) dimensional.
-Then, $K_0(X;\phi)$ is even cycles modulo $\sim$ and $K_1(X;\phi)$ is likewise only with odd cycles.
-Note that the relation $\sim$ preserves this grading. \end{define} \begin{prop} $K_*(X;\phi)$ with the operation of disjoint union is an abelian group.
-The unit is given by the trivial (i.e., empty cycle) and the inverse of a cycle is given by take its opposite. \end{prop} \begin{theorem} If $X$ is a finite CW-complex, then the following sequence is exact:
+A cycle $(W,\xi,f)$ is even (resp. odd) if the connected components of $W$ are all even (resp. odd) dimensional.
+Then, $K_0(X;\phi)$ is even cycles modulo $\sim$ and $K_1(X;\phi)$ is likewise only with odd cycles. \end{define} \begin{theorem} (see \cite[Proposition 4.13 and Theorem 4.19]{DeeGeoRelKhom}) \\ The set $K_*(X;\phi)$ with the operation of disjoint union is an abelian group.
+Moreover, if $X$ is a finite CW-complex, then the following sequence is exact: